Last Updated on April 19, 2023

 Is it okay to shave a Goldendoodle?

-You may have to shave your Goldendoodle occasionally, especially if you live somewhere warm or if you have to deal with mats and tangles.
+You may have to shave your Golden Retriever-Poodle mix occasionally, especially if you live somewhere warm or if you have to deal with mats and tangles.

 While it isn’t really recommended to regularly shave your dog less than 0.5 inches as this destroys the natural oils in your dog’s coat, Goldendoodles don’t have a double coat, so shaving occasionally should not damage their coat or skin long-term.

-When should a Goldendoodle puppy get its first haircut?
+When should a Doodle puppy get its first haircut?

-When your Goldendoodle puppy is about 16 weeks or four months old, this is a good time to take him for his first cut.
+When your Goldendoodle puppy is about 16 weeks or four months old, this is a good time to take him for his first haircut.

 That said, you can introduce your puppy to the grooming process before this through bathes and regular brushing.